slaxman/Nxt2Wallet/README.md

 Nxt2Wallet supports sending and receiving ARDR as well as Nxt child coins.
 It communicates with the Nxt2 node using an HTTP/HTTPS connection to the API port.
 Your secret phrase is never sent to the API server, so it is safe to use a remote node.
 The only data that is saved locally is the contact list.
 All other account data is maintained by the Nxt2 network.

+Each Nxt coin is shown in a separate tabbed pane.
+You can right-click on a transaction to get a popup menu.
+The Send Money and View Exchange buttons apply to the current tab.
+The View Contacts button is the same for all tabs since the contacts list is shared by all of the coins.

+Child transactions are bundled together for inclusion in the Nxt block chain.
+Each bundler advertised a minimum rate and will not accept transactions with a fee lower than this rate.
+Transactions have a fixed ARDR cost.
+If a bundler advertises a rate of 0.10, for example, then the child transaction fee must be at least 0.10 for each ARDR.
+So, if a transaction costs 40 ARDR, then the child transaction fee must be at least 4.
+Nxt2Wallet will pre-fill the rate field with the best bundler rate currently available and you can change it if desired.
+Transactions submitted directly to the block chain (FXT transactions) do not use a bundler and the transaction fee must be the required number of ARDR for the transaction.

+The View Exchange button shows Coin Exchange offers for the current coin.
+You can enter a coin exchange order for the current coin to either match an existing order or to create a new order with a different price.
+The exchange amount is the number of coins you want to exchange and the price is how much you want to pay for each coin you receive.
+Your exchange order will be filled at this price or at a lower price depending on the matching orders.

 Build
 =====